 If you're hungry, there are salads and casseroles made by the family's most talented cooks.
 Homemade doughnuts are an early-bird treat, so hit the market in the morning if you want one with your coffee.
 One of the most popular novelties is Betsy's own "tractor-churned" ice cream, available in ready-to-eat half pints.
 It's the perfect family treat after a day at the beach or to cap off the excitement of reptile-gazing at nearby Edisto Island Serpentarium.

 While the Johnsmans will engage you with stories of farm and family, the real star of the show sits silently off to the side: a 1945 grist mill used to grind their signature grits.
 The red contraption, acquired by Greg and painstakingly refurbished, grinds about 2,000 pounds of heirloom corn into flour, meal and grits on a weekly basis.
 The products are then shipped to about 200 restaurants across the country.
-If you've eaten at some of Charleston's most lauded eateries - Husk, Fig and McCrady's, to name a few - you've likely enjoyed the old-fashioned flavor of Geechie Boy grits.
+If you've eaten at some of Charleston's most lauded eateries, such as Husk and Fig, you've likely enjoyed the old-fashioned flavor of Geechie Boy grits.

 But the mill is more than a means to make a living.
 It held a secret that Greg discovered by supplying its serial number to the original manufacturer: It is the same mill that ground the corn grown by Betsy's grandfather back in the day.
 It's something McKoy said he suspected when he first learned his son-in-law had purchased the mill.